Galmpton C of E Primary School

 What is our approach to teaching children and young people with special educational needs?

-The ‘quality first teaching’ provided by our school will be differentiated according to your child’s needs.
+The ‘quality first teaching’ provided by our school will be adapted according to your child’s needs.
 The teaching will be adapted to suit each of the identified needs and this can be done through differentiating the tasks or the resources or providing extra adult support for some pupils.
 Some pupils will require a more specialised approach such as individual targets for the lesson, visual timetables, reward charts and use of a laptop for written recording of the work.
 Staff will also follow guidelines given to them by outside agencies who have made specific recommendations for your child.
-Our approach is also outlined in our Equal Opportunities and SEN/Inclusion policies.
+Our approach is also outlined in our Equal Opportunities and SEND/Inclusion policies.

 How can we adapt our curriculum for children and young people with special educational needs?